Essex Abroad on social media:

 TOP TIP - For an initial search you don't need to complete all of the fields in the search.
 We suggest using the faculty/department field to filter by the department you are studying in at Essex.

-Essex is now a member of the International Student Exchange Program (ISEP).
+Essex is a member of the International Student Exchange Program (ISEP).
 ISEP is a US based provider which offers students access to a wider exchange network comprising of over 200 participating universities globally.
-Giving you and wonderful opportunity to secure a place in a location you desire.
+You can find out more about ISEP and how to apply listing ISEP as an option on our ISEP pages.

 Alternatively, have a look at our partner universities on Issuu.